 74. His first job in the music industry was as Oscar Preuss’ assistant.
 Preuss was the CEO of Parlophone Records.

 75. Before becoming involved with The Beatles, Martin produced records for famous comedians of the Fifties, including Dudley Moore and Peter Sellers.

 76. Martin helped to pioneer experimental techniques, such as playing with backwards recordings, time-speeds, and looping.
 They were to play a big part in later Beatles’ records.

 77. It was Martin who suggested putting an orchestra in ‘Yesterday’.
 McCartney’s initial reaction was: “Oh no George, we are a rock and roll band, and I don’t think it’s a good idea”.
 With the gentle bedside manner of a great producer he said to me, “Let us try it and if it doesn’t work, we won’t use it and we’ll go with your solo version”.

 78. Martin was introduced to The Beatles by Brian Epstein.
 Epstein gave him a demo tape, which he listened to.
 In a later interview he said that “the recording, to put it kindly, was by no means a knockout.”

 79. At their first audition for him, Martin asked The Beatles if there was anything they didn’t like, to which Harrison quipped: “Well, there’s your tie, for a start.”

 80. His death, in 2016, was announced by Ringo on Twitter.

 There you have it: eighty facts about The Beatles to mark John Lennon’s eightieth birthday.
 Was there anything you didn’t know?
 Do you have any up your sleeve that are worth airing?
-Either way, drop us a line in the Comments below or just browse the Music Poster library of one of music’s most influential bands.
+Either way, drop us a line in the Comments below or just browse the Burst Gallery’s Collection of one of music’s most influential bands.